Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Introduction

 \subsection{Outline}

 The rest of the paper is organized as follows.
-We overview some tensor related concepts and properties in Section \ref{sec:tensor} and the APG method for multi-convex problems in Section \ref{sec:apg}.
 Section \ref{sec:spntd} applies APG to sparse NTD problem.
-The per-iteration complexity and convergence results of the algorithm are given.
-Section \ref{sec:imp} improves the APG method.
-Then the algorithms are modified for sparse NTD with missing values in Section \ref{sec:spntdc}.
-Some extensions of sparse NTD are considered in Section \ref{sec:hopca}.
-Numerical results are shown in Section \ref{sec:numerical}.
-Finally, Section \ref{sec:discussion} concludes the paper.
+The algorithm is modified for sparse NTD with missing values in section \ref{sec:spntdc}, and some extensions are considered in section \ref{sec:hopca}.
+Numerical results are shown in section \ref{sec:numerical}.
+Finally, section \ref{sec:discussion} concludes the paper.